Grant Programs For Housing - Part 2

 Housing Grants for Minorities

 Although the federal government has passed laws to fight discriminatory housing practices, many minorities may still face an uphill battle when it comes to buying a home.
-The office of Fair Housing and Equal Opportunity is dedicated to ensuring that minorities do not receive unfair treatment when looking for a house.
+Ensuring that minorities do not receive unfair treatment when looking for a house is the job of the office of Fair Housing and Equal Opportunity.
 Although there are no federal or private programs that give housing grants specifically for minorities, there are some things minorities searching for housing will want to consider.

 Look for the Equal Housing Opportunity symbol.

 Any company or individual renting or selling a house should display the symbol.
 It is recognizable and simple: a small black outline of a house with two lines (equal sign) on the inside.
-This lets you know that the company from which you are trying to buy or rent housing has dedicated themselves to nondiscriminatory housing practices.
+The symbol indicates that the company follows nondiscriminatory housing practices.

 Report any discriminatory practices.